GoudetGroup/GoudetWebsite/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Publications

-Welcome to our publication page.
-Here, you will find all our work that has been already published.
-For unpublished work, please, feel free to contact us using e-mail from the [Team](https://goudetgroup.github.io/GoudetWebsite/team/) section.
+Welcome to our Publications page.
+Below, you'll find a list of our published work.
+If you're interested in any of our ongoing or unpublished research, please feel free to reach out via the contact information provided in the [Team](https://goudetgroup.github.io/GoudetWebsite/team/) section.

 {% include section.html %}